Skip to main content

 Whether you suffer from major depressive episodes that flare up every once in a while, or you have chronic depression that doesn't respond well to medication or therapy, things can seem pretty hopeless.
 If prescribed treatments aren't working, changing some of your lifestyle habits and patterns may help.

 For example, exercise for depression is one tool that can make a difference in the mind and body of a depressed person.
-Physical activity releases endorphins into your bloodstream, which affect the brain and how it processes things like emotions, stress and anxiety.
+Physical activity releases endorphins into your bloodstream, which affect the brain and how it processes things like emotions, stress, and anxiety.

-So, physical exercise is recommended for management of mild depression as well as moderate depression.
+So, physical exercise is recommended for the management of mild depression as well as moderate depression.
 If you exercise regularly, you are less likely to become depressed.

 Exercise vs. Antidepressants for Depression